TUC-ProAut/ros_teb_planner/teb_planner_pa_matlab/README.md

 clearWaypoint        | ---        | Deletes all waypoints
 plan                 | ---        | Requests for Teb Plan using a service call by sending all the plan details.
-Stores Response in one of the Class properties plan_using_topics    | ---        | Same as plan but based on the topics instead of a service call (for testing) getResultPoses       | ---        | Returns the planned trajectory consisting of poses getResultFeedback    | ---        | Returns the planned trajectory consisting of poses and timestamps
+Stores Response in one of the Class properties plan_using_topics    | ---        | Same as plan but based on the topics instead of a service call (for testing) replan               | ---        | Replanning using the previous plan details.
+Stores Response in one of the Class properties replan_using_topics  | ---        | Same as replan but based on topics instead of a service call getResultPoses       | ---        | Returns the planned trajectory consisting of poses getResultFeedback    | ---        | Returns the planned trajectory consisting of poses and timestamps